|Tim Roufs||extended search|

 That was a good deal.

-Later on in years they gave us enough for tarpaper to build our housing.
-Well, in some places they gave you the money to buy tarpaper -- if you're trusted -- and you buy the tar-paper yourself.
-You'd go to any store and buy your own tar-paper.
+Later on in years they gave us enough for tar paper to build our housing.
+Well, in some places they gave you the money to buy tar paper -- if you're trusted -- and you buy the tar paper yourself.
+You'd go to any store and buy your own tar paper.

-Later on, as I remember, when I got home from the Tower school, John Richardson or Wickerson was the distributor man in the warehouse for the federal government ration program.
+Later on, as I remember -- when I got home from the Tower school -- John Richardson -- or Wickerson -- was the distributor man in the warehouse for the federal government ration program.
 He took care of the warehouse.
 That was about 1913, 1914.
-That was thirteen!, thirteen.
+That was thirteen! -- thirteen.
 I came home from school in 1912.
 I was there three years.
 So that must have been 1913.
-It was twelve or thirteen, ya.
+It was twelve or thirteen; ya.

-I think they did pretty good.
-They gave us beans, black tea that was good, and sugar, to help that family at the end of the month, while they were helping themselves too.
+I think the government did pretty good.
+They gave us beans, black tea that was good, and sugar -- to help a family at the end of the month while they were helping themselves too.
 I think that was a good plan; a lot of them used it good.
-They had nice little tar-paper homes; some of them got nice places; some of them did well.
+They had nice little tar paper homes; some of them got very nice places; some of them did well.
 Everybody was happy.
 Everybody had celebrations on July the Fourth.
-After the celebration, they'd get ready for the winter; harvesting(6) would come.
-After harvesting we were all ready for the winter, at least we tried to get ready.
+After the celebration, they'd get ready for the winter; harvesting(11) would come.
+After harvesting we were all ready for the winter; at least we tried to get ready.
 Our leaders too would help us plan.
 And after harvesting we had another celebration.
 We went along good that way.

 They ate wild rice, maple sugar, blueberries, and everything.
-They used to live it that way.
-They invited on another to have a spiritual dinner and to talk.
+They used to live that way.
+They invited one another to have a spiritual dinner and to talk.
 They gave thanks for what they received: "We're looking forward for a better season.
 We hope that when we're traveling in these waters that the waters will help us.
 Everything nice is here for us to eat.
 We thank.
 We find more every year for our children.
 We're happy.
 The children are happy, playing along the beaches, playing in the canoes."
 And they sang and had a big powwow.
-Bells were ringing!(7)
+Bells were ringing!(12)

 I sat and watched.